Hawky454/Capstone/README.md

 I used Boostrap as my css framework but overall I used basic vanilla JavaScript throughout the app, however, I did experiment with ejs and I set up my 'add' form to allow it to populate the the database and respective page.

-#User Stories:
+**User Stories:**

 As a user, I need to be able to identify the company (style/brand/logo)<br/>
 As a user, I need to be able to delete existing tobacco brands<br/>
 As a user, I need to be able to list tobacco brands<br/>
-As a user, I need to be able to edit existing tobacco entries As a user, I need to be able to link to a specific tobacco brand As a user, I need to be able to list all pipes
+As a user, I need to be able to edit existing tobacco entries<br/>
+As a user, I need to be able to link to a specific tobacco brand<br/>
+As a user, I need to be able to list all pipes<br/>
+As a user, I need to be able to delete existing pipe entries<br/>
+As a user, I need to be able to edit existing pipe entries<br/>
+As a user, I need to be able to add new pipes<br/>
+As a user, I need to be able to navigate between pipes and tobaccos<br/>
+As a user, I need to be able to add a new tobacco entry<br/>
-As a user, I need to be able to delete existing pipe entries As a user, I need to be able to edit existing pipe entries As a user, I need to be able to add new pipes
+As a user, I need to be able to filter/sort tobaccos by brand,age or Rating<br/>
+As a user, I need to be able to limit the number of tobacco entries I receive at a time<br/>
+As a user, I need to be able to limit the number of pipe entries I receive at a time<br/>
-As a user, I need to be able to navigate between pipes and tobaccos As a user, I need to be able to add a new tobacco entry As a user, I need to be able to filter/sort tobaccos by brand,age or Rating As a user, I need to be able to limit the number of tobacco entries I receive at a time As a user, I need to be able to limit the number of pipe entries I receive at a time As a user, I need to be able to search for tobaccos by house, brand or style As a user, I need to be able to search for pipes
+As a user, I need to be able to search for tobaccos by house, brand or style<br/>
-As a user, I need to be able to search for open (current use) tobaccos As a user, I need to be able to see the total number of cellared tobaccos As a user, I need to be able to see the total number of opened tobaccos As a user, I need to be able to see the total number of pipes
+As a user, I need to be able to search for pipes<br/>
+As a user, I need to be able to search for open (current use) tobaccos<br/>
+As a user, I need to be able to see the total number of cellared tobaccos<br/>
+As a user, I need to be able to see the total number of opened tobaccos<br/>
+As a user, I need to be able to see the total number of pipes<br/>

 # Wireframe
 ![WireframeQ4](/src/assets/Pg1.png)